Report: Solid structurally, Farmers Seed is ripe for reuse

-A draft report presented to the city's Economic Development Authority shows there's strong potential for reuse of one of the city's most iconic structures.
+FARIBAULT — A draft report presented to the City of Faribault’s Economic Development Authority shows there’s strong potential for reuse of one of the city’s most iconic structures.

 Overall, the report, which looked at the building’s structural condition, found the now vacant Farmer Seed and Nursery to be in solid shape.
 Although it could use new roofing in order to preserve its long-term function, it lacks the kinds of structural issues likely to give potential developers pause.
 Of more concern is the amount of unusable space.
 The small top floors of the building, built in the 1920s, are too small to support development, especially when access requirements mandated by modern building codes are taken into account.